-Vegan collagen doesn’t technically exist.
-For that reason, vegan collagen supplements are made from plant-based ingredients that help boost collagen production.
-They are commonly referred to as vegan collagen boosters.
-These products will help your body produce more collagen naturally and provide the antioxidants your skin needs to thrive.
-Some vegan collagen supplements will help decrease the rate at which your skin loses collagen.
+Since collagen is a protein in the body, vegan collagen doesn’t technically exist.
+For that reason, vegan collagen supplements take a different approach.
+Instead of containing collagen, vegan collagen supplements contain plant-based ingredients that help boost your body’s natural collagen production.
+Vegan collagen supplements are commonly referred to as vegan collagen boosters.
+Collagen boosters will help your body produce more collagen naturally and provide the antioxidants your skin needs to thrive.
+Some vegan collagen supplements will also help decrease the rate at which your skin loses collagen.

-The 6 Best Vegan Collagen Supplements in Canada in 2022
+The Best Vegan Collagen in Canada in 2023

 Herbaland’s Vegan Collagen Booster Gummies are a tasty way to get your daily collagen boost.
 The gummies contain a mix of Vitamin C, L-Lysine, Vitamin A, and Amla Fruit, in order to boost your body’s natural collagen production.
 Amla fruit extract is a beloved ingredient in the anti-aging industry, known for its potent antioxidant concentration.
 The gummies are watermelon flavor but contain no sugar or undesirable additives.
 Herbaland’s supplements are also all made in Canada!